amoktadir/TTrFS-OPA-TRUST-APP/README.md

 If you use this app in academic work, please cite:

-**Moktadir, M. A., Lu, S., & Ren, J. (2026).
-A Novel Environmental, Social, and Governance Performance Assessment Model for the Global Oil and Gas Sector.
-Business Strategy and the Environment, doi: https://doi.org/10.1002/bse.70614.**
+**Moktadir, M. A.**, Lu, S., & Ren, J. (2026).
+A Novel Environmental, Social, and Governance Performance Assessment Model for the Global Oil and Gas Sector. **Business Strategy and the Environment**, doi: https://doi.org/10.1002/bse.70614.

 ---